farahasylah/Matching-Pairs/README.md

 # Matching-Pairs
 Matching Pairs is a memory game where users choose a pair of same card to win.
 Users can play up to 3 players with an option of text or image.
 User able to choose the grid size of 2x2 or 4x4 or 6x6.
-To play, download the application in folder dist
+The cards are placed randomly in every new game.To play, download the application in folder dist

 ## Select how many players
 ![myimage-alt-tag](https://github.com/farahasylah/Matching-Pairs/blob/master/screenshots/Main.jpg?raw=true)